MuddySpud/MuddySpud.github.io/docs/Technical/DemoIntroduction.md

 The guide below will help you "configure" a garden.
 As you choose a frame size, add modules, and pick your crops, you're following the kind of precise, branching logic that Docs Assembler manages effortlessly behind the scenes.

-This is the end result: documentation that feels like a conversation, not a manual.
-It’s always accurate, never contradictory, and guides the user to the right outcome - whether they're building a garden, troubleshooting a server, or managing a crisis.
+This is the end result: documentation that feels like a guided tour, not a manual.
+It’s always accurate, never contradictory, and navigates the user to the right outcome - whether they're building a garden, troubleshooting a server, or managing a crisis.